 Perhaps the most palpable, famous sign of the tensions between the two coteries is the notorious incident that occurred in March 1959, when Frank O’Hara gave a poetry reading with a good friend, the Beat poet Gregory Corso, at the Living Theatre in New York.
 Jack Kerouac, who was very drunk and apparently jealous of Corso’s high regard for O’Hara, began to heckle and harass O’Hara with homophobic comments and to insist that he be allowed to read.
 When Kerouac shouted out “you’re ruining American poetry, O’Hara,” O’Hara famously shot back “that’s more than you ever did for it.”

 As far as I know, O’Hara had little direct contact with Burroughs, who was mostly in Mexico, Paris, and Tangier during these formative years.
-But they had mutual friends, a shared interest in collage, and their work was often published in the same journals (like Amiri Baraka’s The Floating Bear).
+But they had mutual friends, a shared interest in collage, and their work was often published in the same journals (like The Floating Bear, edited by Amiri Baraka and Diane di Prima).
 One of Burroughs’s cut-ups (composed in collaboration with Corso) was even included in the New York School journal, Locus Solus.